Rick Bullock: Achievements

 Bullock shoots a jump shot during a game in 1975.

-Statistically, Bullock is near or at the top of many Texas Tech school records.
-He is the only Red Raider to score both 2,000 points and grab 1,000 rebounds.
-At one time, Bullock's 2,118 points were the scoring record as well as his career field goals record of 842 (which he held for 26 years).
+Bullock remains among the most accomplished players in Texas Tech basketball history.
+Texas Tech school records.
+He is the only Red Raider to record both 2,000 career points and 1,000 career rebounds.
+At the conclusion of his career, his 2,118 points, 1,057 rebounds, and 842 field goals set school records, with the field-goal mark standing for 26 years.
 His 1,057 rebounds were previously a school record as well.
-Bullock also recorded 50 double-doubles and a career field goal shooting percentage of 57%.
-He once had a 10-game streak of 20 or more points.
+He also recorded 50 career double-doubles and finished with a 57 percent career field-goal percentage.
+During his collegiate career, he compiled a streak of 10 consecutive games scoring at least 20 points.

-Among myriad other accolades, Bullock was named the Southwest Conference's Freshman of the Year (1973), Newcomer of the Year (1973), SWC Player of the Year (1975), and the SWC Tournament MVP (1976).
-He was a one-time All-SWC Second Team selection (1973) and three-time First Team selection (1974–1976).
+Bullock received numerous individual honors during his time at Texas Tech.
+He was named Southwest Conference (SWC) Freshman of the Year and Newcomer of the Year in 1973, SWC Player of the Year (1975), and the SWC Tournament MVP (1976).
+He earned All-SWC Second Team honors in (1973) and three-time First Team selection (1974–1976).
 Nationally, Bullock was honored as a freshman All-America selection in 1973 and earned Associated Press All-America honorable mention as a sophomore, junior, and senior.
 Bullock was the twice the leading vote-getter for Universal Sports All-America and earned USBWA All-District in his junior and senior years.

 Bullock ranked in the national top 20 in scoring and field goal percentage for three consecutive seasons.
 He finished ranked among the nation's scoring leaders in 1974 (37th) and 1976 (24th).
 He was also ranked among the nation's leaders in field-goal percentage in 1974 (14th) and 1975 (21st).
 Bullock averaged 20.3 points and 8.7 rebounds in three NCAA tournament games.
 Bullock also was selected as a starter for both the East/West All-Star Game and the Pizza Hut All-Star Classic following his senior season.

 Legacy

-Bullock was inducted as a member in the Texas Tech Hall of Fame and the Texas Association of Basketball Coaches in 1985, the Southwest Conference Hall Of Fame in 2013, the Texas Tech Ring of Honor in March 2019, the San Antonio Sports Hall of Fame, and was listed by the UIL as one of the top 100 Texas high school basketball players of all time in 2021.
+Bullock was inducted as a member in the Texas Tech Hall of Fame and the Texas Association of Basketball Coaches in 1985, the Southwest Conference Hall Of Fame in 2013, the Texas Tech Ring of Honor in March 2019, the San Antonio Sports Hall of Fame in 2011, and was listed by the UIL as one of the top 100 Texas high school basketball players of all time in 2021.